aws/ota-for-aws-iot-embedded-sdk/test/cbmc/proofs/freeFileContextMem/README.md

-decodeFileBlock_Http proof
+freeFileContextMem proof
 ==============

-This directory contains a memory safety proof for decodeFileBlock_Http.
+This directory contains a memory safety proof for freeFileContextMem.

 To run the proof.
 -------------